iterative/vscode-dvc/README.md

 ## Developer roadmap

-We are working on increasing the amount of DVC features supported by this GUI.
+We are working on increasing the quantity and quality of DVC features supported by this GUI.
 Remember that you can always use `dvc` commands from the _Integrated Terminal_!

 ### Parallel coordinates plot (2022 Q3)

-DVC Experiment comparison is easier with interactive [parallel coordinate plots] (`dvc exp show --pcp`) from command-line.
+DVC Experiment comparison is easier with interactive [parallel coordinate plots] (`dvc exp show --pcp` from command-line).

 [parallel coordinate plots]:
   https://dvc.org/doc/user-guide/experiment-management/comparing-experiments#parallel-coordinates-plot